I Cycled 7,000 Miles On A Vegan Diet. Here's What It Taught Me

 After thousands of miles of cycle touring, our belief in a vegan lifestyle has never been stronger.
 Few choices affect personal health, the environment, and animal welfare as much as opting out of animal agriculture does.
 Meat and dairy consumption is declining, restaurants are increasingly catering to vegans, and vegan alternatives like Beyond Meat are flourishing.
 Traveling as a vegetarian or vegan will only get easier.

 As Gene Baur of Farm Sanctuary says, “This lifestyle is not about deprivation; it’s about living inspired.”
-I encourage people to check out movements like Meatless Mondays or the 30-Day Vegan Challenge.
+I encourage people to check out movements like Meatless Mondays.
 See how your body feels and adopt what works for you.
 Then get out there on your bike and start training for your next (or first) bike tour.

 I plan on pedaling thousands more miles as a vegan, so maybe I’ll see you out there!